Lead a group

 Requirements to lead

-Community Group and Beta Group leaders should be regular Redeemer attenders who exhibit a passion for God, a compassion for people and a teachable spirit.
+Community Group and Beta Group leaders should be regular Redeemer attenders who have prior experience in a CG and exhibit a passion for God, a compassion for people and a teachable spirit.
 While prior experience in leading a small group is helpful, it is not a prerequisite.

 All leaders will need to attend New Leader Basics Training, a vision and skills training program.
 If you have taken the course in the past, you will not need to take it again.

 To lead a Beta Group, you need to be a regular Redeemer attender but do not have to be a Redeemer member.
-All leaders who would like to continue leading beyond the seven-week commitment as regular Community Group leaders will need to pursue church membership.
+All leaders who would like to continue leading beyond the seven-week commitment as a regular Community Group leader will need to pursue church membership.

 Co-leaders and hosts

-We don’t require you to have a co-leader, but it can be helpful to have one to share leadership responsibilities with.
-We’ve found that co-leaders generally work best together when there is already an existing relationship between them, so we ask that leaders find their own co-leaders.
+We highly recommend having a co-leader because it can be helpful to have someone with whom to share leadership responsibilities.
+We’ve found that co-leaders generally work best together when there is already an existing relationship between them, so we ask that leaders try to find their own co-leaders.
 Some people you might want to consider co-leading with are significant others, friends or members of your current Community Group.

-We ask that leaders find their own hosts or that they host at their own locations.
-Some groups have been able to meet regularly at work offices and quiet public atriums.
+If the leaders have the capacity, we ask that they also try to find their own hosts or that they host at their own locations.

 Curricula, members and affiliation

-Regular Beta Groups and Community Groups will use weekly study guides corresponding with the Sunday Scripture passages.
-These guides will be available for download prior to the Sunday the sermon will be preached.
-Seeker Groups will be using The Reason for God curriculum.
+Regular Beta Groups and Community Groups will use weekly study guides corresponding with the Sunday sermon passages.
+These guides will be available for download prior to the Sunday that the sermon will be preached.

 The average Beta Group has 8 to 10 members, but this will vary widely depending on space and location.
 If your location is small, that’s okay!
 This could potentially help your cozy group to know each other more deeply.

-Your group will be affiliated with the congregation that you are affiliated with.
-A Community Group director and intern from the congregation will be assigned to you as your support staff to provide pastoral care, pray for you and your group, and serve as a resource as you lead your group.
+Your group will be affiliated with the congregation that you the leader are affiliated with.
+A Community Group director, intern or leader-coach from the congregation will be assigned to you as your support staff to provide pastoral care, pray for you and your group, and serve as a resource as you lead your group.